-5.4.3 Justifying Capital Expenditures
+5.4.4 5.4.2 Lead of the Expenditures Justifying Capital Expenditures

 As indicated in Chapter 1, the onus is on a distributor to provide the data, information and analyses necessary to support the capital-related costs upon which the distributor's rate proposal is based.
 Filings must enable the OEB to assess whether and how a distributor's DSP delivers value to customers, including by controlling costs in relation to its proposed investments through appropriate optimization, prioritization and pacing of capital-related expenditures.
-A distributor should also keep pace with technological changes and integrate cost-effective innovative projects and traditional planning needs such as load growth, asset condition and reliability.
+A distributor should also keep pace with technological changes and integrate cost-effective innovative projects investments and traditional planning needs such as load growth, asset condition and reliability.